Polly Toynbee: Views on politics

-Toynbee wrote of Rishi Sunak in November 2022.
-In her opinion choosing Suella Braverman as home secretary was a blunder and things went wrong within days.
-Toynbee wrote that Braverman's promise to reduce immigration to "tens of thousands" was unworkable since more than 270,000 people arrived during the year to March 2022, mostly with visas.
-Only small numbers arrived in boats."
+Writing about the government of PM Rishi Sunak in November 2022, Toynbee argued that choosing Suella Braverman as home secretary was a blunder and that Braverman's promise to reduce immigration to "tens of thousands" was unworkable since more than 270,000 people arrived during the year to March 2022, mostly with visas.
+Only small numbers arrived in boats.
 Toynbee further said that Braverman's "dreams" about Rwanda and cruelty and putting arrivals into squalid conditions in the Manston processing centre disrupted policy."

 Toynbee also criticised Sunak's initial decision to miss the 2022 United Nations Climate Change Conference.
 Later Sunak changed his mind and decided he would attend the COP27 conference.

 Views on religion

 An atheist, Toynbee is an Honorary Associate of the National Secular Society, a supporter of the Humanist Society Scotland, and was appointed President of the British Humanist Association in July 2007.
 Since 2012, she has been the BHA's vice president.
 She has said that she is simply a consistent atheist, and is just as critical of Christianity, Islam and Judaism.
-She wrote: "The pens sharpen – Islamophobia!
+She wrote: "The pens sharpen—Islamophobia!
 No such thing.
-Primitive Middle Eastern religions (and most others) are much the same – Islam, Christianity and Judaism all define themselves through disgust for women's bodies."
+Primitive Middle Eastern religions (and most others) are much the same—Islam, Christianity and Judaism all define themselves through disgust for women's bodies."
 In 1997 she declared "I am an Islamophobe and proud of it".
 In 2005 she opposed the Bill to outlaw incitement to religious hatred: "Race is something people cannot choose and it defines nothing about them.
-But beliefs are what people choose to identify with...The two cannot be blurred into one – which is why the word Islamophobia is a nonsense".
+But beliefs are what people choose to identify with...The two cannot be blurred into one—which is why the word Islamophobia is a nonsense".

 In 2003, upon the 25th anniversary of Pope John Paul II's papacy, she wrote that he "is a hate-figure and with good reason… No one can compute how many people have died of Aids as a result of Wojtyla's power, how many woman have died in childbirth needlessly, how many children starved in families too large and poor to feed them.
 But it is reasonable to suppose these silent, unseen, uncounted deaths at his hand would match that of any self-respecting tyrant or dictator".
+In 2011 she accepted an invitation to participate in a debate with the Christian philosopher William Lane Craig on the existence of God but Toynbee later pulled out stating "...this is not my kind of forum".

 Toynbee has mixed feelings about the Church of England; she has opposed both religious and secular dogmatic beliefs.
 In April 2014, she wrote: